ckuelker/ningyou/INSTALL.md

     cd
     ningyou bootstrap /srv/deploy

-The recommended method is to use a dedicated git repository for the deploy configuration managed by a USER:
+The recommended method is to use a __dedicated__ git repository for the deploy configuration managed by a USER and not by root:

     cd
     mkdir -p /srv/deploy